monkeytower/olaf-klein-de/README.md

 ## 🌍 Repository & Vision

-This repository is maintained by **Monkeytower Internet Agency**.
+This repository is maintained by **monkeytower internet agency**.
 The goal is to provide a lightning-fast, high-converting gateway for Olaf Klein's digital projects.

 ---
-© 2025 Olaf Klein & Monkeytower.
+© 2025 Olaf Klein & monkeytower internet agency.